 Negotiation is not likely to be useful in circumstances where the matter is especially complex.

-Parties are able to choose a tribunal with relevant expertise to the dispute at hand.
-As with negotiation and mediation, the process is confidential.
-Unlike negotiation or mediation, arbitration is a binding process, meaning the outcome is final and can be enforced.
+Parties can choose a tribunal with relevant expertise to the dispute at hand.
+As with negotiation and mediation, the process is confidential, but unlike negotiation or mediation, arbitration is a binding process, meaning the outcome is final and can be enforced.